digital marketing guide

-- It offers something in exchange for your users’ contact information.
-Whether this be a discount on products or just a free eBook, you want to give your visitors a reason to enter their email addresses.
+- It offers something in exchange for your user’s contact information.
+Whether this be a discount on products or just a free eBook, you want to give your visitor a reason to enter her email address.

-- It includes a strong call-to-action.
-A call-to-action can be as simple as “Book Now” or “Click Now,” but may alternatively offer a free trial or a free consultation.
+- It includes a strong call to action.
+A call to action can be as simple as “Book Now” or “Order Now”, but may alternatively offer a free trial or a free consultation.
 Either way, you want your visitor to take you up on your offer today.

 - A good landing page contains useful information.
-If your visitor doesn’t immediately find that your landing page is useful to him, that “back” button is just a click away.
+If your visitor doesn’t immediately find that your landing page is useful, that “back” button is just a click away.